-I would advocate either having a separate email account or some sort of filter that captures all of the incoming job related emails.
-This stops the incoming emails from either getting lost or from swarming your inbox.
+I would advocate either having a separate email account or some sort of filter that captures all of the incoming job-related emails.
+This stops the incoming emails from either getting lost or swarming your inbox.

 Unless you are actively looking for work you can mostly just leave the emails and just have a quick run through them every week or so.

 They are usually worth running through if you want to get a sense of what is happening in the industry and to gauge what sort of money is being offered.
 If you do want to respond to them then I would suggest setting aside half an hour once a week and running through the ones from the last week or two.
 Anything older is almost certainly irrelevant.